cmccandless/docker-hacks/README.md

 # docker-hacks
-This repo will be use for my "Docker-Hacks" stories.
+This repo will be used for my "Docker-Hacks" stories.

 Regards
 Ivan